AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 by personally attacking the resource provider, or continuously drawing attention to undefined quality problems restricts expansion of a diverse, international community.

-When the inner circle of established developers within an open source community is primarily white men from wealthy countries, caution is urged before responding publicly.
+When the inner circle of established developers within an open source community is primarily a group of white men from wealthy countries, extra caution is urged before responding publicly.

 Terms like "a lack of professionalism",
 "significant quality issues" and "security problems" are the software equivalent to yelling "Fire!" in a crowded theatre and ultimately undermine the involvement of those not in the inner circle.

 At best, approaches of that nature are not constructive.
-But, the damage can be significant by any approach intended to prevent involvement, to stop someone from participating, to stop a resource from being shared.
+But, the damage can be significant.

- A community that values diversity will call for an immediate stop to such tactics.
+Any approach intended to prevent involvement, to stop someone from participating, to stop a resource from being shared should be called for an immediate stop by a community that values diversity.

-The unintended result of influential inner circle members vocally opposing gifts shared can be discriminatory, end up supporting the status quo, and very possibly restrict the involvement of others.
+The result of influential inner circle members vocally opposing gifts that are freely shared can be discriminatory, end up simply supporting the status quo, and very possibly restricts the involvement of others.
+Intention does not matter.

 ### Ensuring Quality